janpolowinski/dswarm-temporary-docu/Development-Tips.md

 1. have front end, back end, neo4j and mySQL running
 2. reset the database (not necessarily required but recommended to avoid confusion)
-3. Open front end in Chrome and activate Developer Tools (see also
+3. Open front end in Chrome and activate Developer Tools (see also [[Explore Communication|Development-Tips#explore-communication-between-front-end-and-back-end]]